 A Book for Parents

 Recently I was encouraged to compile a past series of blog posts into a book.
 The prayer series here on the blog was delivered in six installments.
-Now those are all combined in one book, with some additional resources and information.
+Now those are all combined in one book, Get Your Prayer Life Back, with some additional resources and information.

 If you’ve struggled to find time to pray during your busy days, this book is for you.
 In just minutes a day, truly, you can begin to pray every single day.